Connect with others who understand.

 The loss of myelin (a fatty layer of insulation found on brain cells or neurons) also contributes to declines in cognitive functioning.
 Demyelination occurs during MS-related autoimmune attacks on the central nervous system.

-What Are the Signs of MS Cognitive Issues?
+What Are the Signs of MS Cognitive Symptoms?

-The National Multiple Sclerosis Association describes six different categories of cognitive symptoms.
+The National Multiple Sclerosis Association describes six categories of cognitive symptoms.

 1. Problems With Memory or Recall